Fleetrun

 To work with the Advanced tab, the user should have full access to the unit.

 The Advanced tab consists of several sections.
-In these sections, you can configure parameters for reports, track and sensor colours, filtration of unit messages, etc.
+In these sections, you can configure parameters for reports, track and sensor colours, filtering of unit messages, etc.

-The parameters available in this section influence the execution of reports.
+The parameters available in this section influence the calculations of mileage, engine hours and other data.

 ParameterDescription